Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Results

-In agreement with the literature \cite{he2019filter,wang2019cop}, \Cref{fig:clusterability} shows that optimizing nnUNet (without $\delta_{opt}$ regularization) yields clusters of feature maps.
-Feature maps in layer "\textit{dec\_block\_1}" (see Appendix B) show no apparent structure suitable for clustering at initialization (\cref{fig:clusterability}, a), and, at the end of the optimization, feature maps appear more clustered (\cref{fig:clusterability}, b). \Cref{fig:clusterability} (d, blue line) also illustrates this phenomenon: dip-test value is low in the beginning and higher at the end of the training.
+In agreement with the literature \citep{he2019filter,wang2019cop}, \cref{fig:clusterability} shows that optimizing nnUNet (without $\delta_{opt}$ regularization) yields clusters of feature maps.
+Feature maps in the first block of the nnUNet decoder show no apparent structure suitable for clustering at initialization (\cref{fig:clusterability}, a), and, at the end of the optimization, feature maps appear more clustered (\cref{fig:clusterability}, b). \cref{fig:clusterability} (d, blue line) also illustrates this phenomenon: dip-test value is low in the beginning and higher at the end of the training.
 However, this increasing trend did not occur in all layers.
-To illustrate this, we compared, for each layer, the average dip-test value, number of neighbors, and distance $\delta_{opt}$ in the first and last third of the training.
-Then, we considered the trend similar if the difference between these values was smaller than $0.001$ (for the dip-test values) or smaller than 5\% of the average value in the first third (for the number of neighbors and distance $\delta_{opt}$). \Cref{fig:clusterability} (e) shows that the number of layers in which the dip-test value increased and decreased were similar when not minimizing the $\delta_{opt}$ regularization term.
-In contrast, the number of layers with an increasing trend was proportionally larger with $\delta_{opt}$ regularization. \Cref{fig:clusterability} (f) shows a similar outcome regarding the average number of neighbors, i.e., $\delta_{opt}$ regularization led to proportionally more neighbors near each feature map.
+To illustrate this, we compared, for each layer, the average dip-test value, number of neighbors, and distance $\delta_{opt}$ in the first ($p_1$) and last third ($p_2$) of the training.
+Then, we considered the trend similar if $|p_2-p_1| < 0.001$ for the dip-test values or $|p_2-p_1| < 0.05p_1$ for the number of neighbors and distance $\delta_{opt}$. \cref{fig:clusterability} (e) shows that the number of layers in which the dip-test value increased and decreased were similar when not minimizing the $\delta_{opt}$ regularization term.
+In contrast, the number of layers with an increasing trend was proportionally larger with $\delta_{opt}$ regularization. \cref{fig:clusterability} (f) shows a similar outcome regarding the average number of neighbors, i.e., $\delta_{opt}$ regularization led to proportionally more neighbors near each feature map.
 In the same line, the average distance between the first feature map and the rest decreased more with $\delta_{opt}$ regularization (\cref{fig:clusterability}, (f)).
-Additionally, \Cref{fig:clusterability} (c) also illustrates that incorporating the $\delta_{opt}$ regularization term enhances the clustering of feature maps, as there are more clusters and the feature maps are more clustered than when not minimizing $\delta_{opt}$ (\cref{fig:clusterability} (b)).
+Additionally, \cref{fig:clusterability} (c) also illustrates that incorporating the $\delta_{opt}$ regularization term enhances the clustering of feature maps, as there are more clusters and the feature maps are more clustered than when not minimizing $\delta_{opt}$ (\cref{fig:clusterability} (b)).